Kitware/VTK/Documentation/release/9.4/abi-mangling-extension.md

 Notes:
 * This change does not affect VTK builds that are not using the `VTK_ABI_NAMESPACE` feature.
-* Thirdparty libraries still do not support ABI mangling.
+* Third party libraries still do not support ABI mangling.
 * VTK Wrappings still do not support ABI mangling (ie. Python/Java/etc.).